-Article published in Canterbury & Auckland Today magazines, August 2013
+Article originally published in Canterbury & Auckland Today magazines.

-Too many New Zealand businesses are holding themselves back from sustainable growth by failing to develop an effective business strategy.
+Too many New Zealand businesses are holding themselves back from sustainable growth by failing to develop an effective business growth strategy.
 And many of them don’t even realise it.
-That’s the conclusion business coach Leigh Paulden has reached after 11 years of helping companies overcome growth chokepoints.
+That’s the conclusion mid-market business coach Leigh Paulden has reached after many years of helping companies overcome growth chokepoints.

 Many businesses grow simply by doing what they do well, without planning strategically for where they want to be, he says.
 And if they grow too fast without having a clear direction, it’s highly likely they will come off the rails under the pressure.